-The insider advice on this page is from Wendy’s Trusted Travel Experts for France: Jack Dancy and Simon Aplin of Trufflepig.
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for France: Michael Eloy and Alex Zglinski.

 Where to Stay and Eat

 Best bang-for-your-buck hotel